 Writer of Alfie, The Family Way, Spring and Port Wine, many novels, radio plays and short stories, Bill Naughton is Bolton’s most celebrated writer and is currently being commemorated by Live from Worktown who have opened a Bill Naughton Information Centre in the Market Place.
 In this new play, audiences will be able to recognise familiar Bill Naughton stories and characters such as Spit Nolan, an early incarnation of Alfie Elkins and the story of Seeing A Beauty Queen Home.

 The Octagon are excited to welcome back Harry Long last seen in Bolton in The Winter’s Tale and To Kill a Mockingbird and Lauren Samuels of BBC’s Somewhere Over the Rainbow and popular musical adaptation of Bend It Like Beckham.
 Samuels was nominated for Best Actress at the Manchester Theatre Awards for her performance in Love Story at the Octagon.
+Making his Octagon debut and stepping in to play the role of Bill, Dan Parr joins the cast having been most recently seen in Jim Cartwright’s Road at the Royal Court.

 I want people to go out having had a really good laugh and knowing the quality of Bill’s story telling.